tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 # Introduction

+DISCLAIMER: This is very early a work-in-progress design and has not yet seen significant (or really any) security analysis.
+It should not be used as a basis for building production systems.

 Although TLS 1.3 {{!I-D.ietf-tls-tls13}} encrypts most of the handshake, including the server certificate, there are several other channels that allow an on-path attacker to determine domain name the